cloudconau/site/docs/info.md

 Address: 14 Darling Dr, Sydney NSW 2000, Australia

+Room: Our sessions will take place in / around the [Cockle Bay Room](https://iccsydney.com.au/wp-content/uploads/2023/06/venue-levels-map.pdf){target=_blank}.

 The International Convention Centre Sydney (ICC Sydney) is Australia's first fully integrated convention, events, exhibition, and entertainment precinct, offering a world-class experience for delegates and exhibitors.
 Located in the heart of Darling Harbour, ICC Sydney boasts striking contemporary design, leading technology, and flexible meeting and exhibition spaces.
 It's also conveniently located near Sydney's CBD, Barangaroo, and various cultural and academic hubs.

 ### Accessibility:   {#accessibility:}

-\- Equitable and step-free access to all areas
+* Equitable and step-free access to all areas

-\- Wheelchair and ambulant accessible toilets throughout
+* Wheelchair and ambulant accessible toilets throughout

-\- Ramps and spacious passenger lifts
+* Ramps and spacious passenger lifts

-\- Braille on room door and directional signage
+* Braille on room door and directional signage

-\- Infra-red hearing augmentation systems in meeting rooms and theatres
+* Infra-red hearing augmentation systems in meeting rooms and theatres

-\- Wheelchairs available for hire
+* Wheelchairs available for hire

-\- Designated accessible seating areas
+* Designated accessible seating areas

-\- Quiet Rooms
+* Quiet Rooms

-\- Changing Places facility
+* Changing Places facility

 ### Getting There:  {#getting-there:}

-\- ICC Sydney is easily accessible by:
+ICC Sydney is easily accessible by:

-\- Public Transport:
+* Public Transport:

-\- Light rail (ICC Sydney stops)
+* Light rail (ICC Sydney stops)

-\- Train (10-minute walk from Central and Town Hall stations)
+* Train (10-minute walk from Central and Town Hall stations)

-\- Ferry (Barangaroo Wharf or Pyrmont Bay Wharf)
+* Ferry (Barangaroo Wharf or Pyrmont Bay Wharf)

-\- Bus (routes 389 and 501\)
+* Bus (routes 389 and 501)

 ## Who Should Attend  {#who-should-attend}

-CloudCon Sydney 2025 is aimed at a diverse and technical audience, eager to advance their cloud-native expertise, collaborate with peers, and explore the cutting edge of industry best practices in Australia.
+CloudCon Sydney 2025 is aimed at a diverse and technical audience, eager to advance their cloud native expertise, collaborate with peers, and explore the cutting edge of industry best practices in Australia.
 If you're passionate about shaping the future of digital infrastructure and applications, this conference is for you.

 Our program delves into critical themes of Kubernetes, AI & ML, Platform Engineering, and Security, making it an essential event for various roles across a wide range of organizations.